katpadi/sorty_sorter/README.md

     ```

    In the example above, `update_date` is the exposed attribute and it represents the `updated_at` column in DB.
-   The declaration will serve as the "valid" attributes that may be used for sorting.
+   The whitelist hash represents the "valid" attributes that may be sorted.

-2. Call sort method:
+2. Call `sorty_sort` method:

     ```ruby
     @collection.sorty_sort('name', 'asc')